Installation and your account

 By default, if you did not cancel it, your subscription will automatically renew after one year.
 A 20% discount on the normal price is automatically applied when your subscription is auto-renewed.

-To manually renew an active or expired subscription, buy a new subscription, and enter your existing license key (active or expired) into the “Discount” box during checkout.
+To manually renew an active or expired subscription, buy a new subscription, and enter your existing license key (active or expired) into the “Discount Code” box during checkout.
 It will then:

 - Apply the 20% renewal discount;